urbancompasspony/SSH2Windows/NirCMD_Commands.md

 # NirCMD

-# WIP
-# DO NOT USE, for now.

-## Commands to use with NirCMD; PSTools required!
+Auxiliary commands to complement PSExec adding more cool stuff to do!

-You need to put the script inside some .bat file to run.
+You need to put the script line inside some .bat file to run it with PSExec through NirCMD.

+On examples bellow, there is the example what you can do; then what the line you will put inside some_batch.bat;
+And finally, the command you will use through SSH to run that command!

+If you put everything under a folder and this folder is on PATH, you will just need to call the application.exe instead of using full path.

 ## Examples:

-Open the door of J: CD-ROM drive:
+### Open the door of J: CD-ROM drive:

+nircmd.exe cdrom open j:

+File:

-psexec -d -i 1 nircmd.exe cdrom open j:
+psexec -s -d -i 1 Quiet.exe OpenJ.bat

 Close the door of Y: CD-ROM drive

+nircmd.exe cdrom close y:

+File:

-psexec -d -i 1 nircmd.exe cdrom close y:
+psexec -s -d -i 1 Quiet.exe CloseJ.bat

 Increase the system volume by 2000 units (out of 65535):

+nircmd.exe changesysvolume 2000

+File:

-psexec -d -i 1 nircmd.exe changesysvolume 2000
+psexec -s -d -i 1 Quiet.exe vol2000.bat

 Decrease the system volume by 5000 units (out of 65535):

+nircmd.exe changesysvolume -5000

+File:

-psexec -d -i 1 nircmd.exe changesysvolume -5000
+psexec -d -i 1 change_5000.bat

 Set the volume to the highest value:

+nircmd.exe setsysvolume 65535

+File:

-psexec -d -i 1 nircmd.exe setsysvolume 65535
+psexec -s -d -i 1 Quiet.exe set_65535.bat

 Mute the system volume:

+nircmd.exe mutesysvolume 1

+File:

-psexec -d -i 1 nircmd.exe mutesysvolume 1
+psexec -s -d -i 1 Quiet.exe mute.bat

 Unmute the system volume:

+nircmd.exe mutesysvolume 0

+File:

-psexec -d -i 1 nircmd.exe mutesysvolume 0
+psexec -s -d -i 1 Quiet.exe unmute.bat

 Turn off the monitor: